dlarue/ESP-1ch-Gateway-v2.0/README.md

 #Single Channel LoRaWAN Gateway

 Version 2.0, August 13, 2016
 Author: M Westenberg (mw12554@hotmail.com)
 Copyright: M Westenberg (mw12554@hotmail.com)

 This repository contains a proof-of-concept implementation of a single channel LoRaWAN gateway.
 It has been tested on the Wemos D1 Mini, using a HopeRF RFM95W transceiver.
-The node used is based on a TeensyLC.
+The nodes tested are:
+- TeensyLC with HopeRF RFM95 radio
+- Arduino Pro-Mini (default Armega328 model, 8MHz 3.3V)

+###Note

+There seems to be a lot of variation in Arduino Pro-Mini devices.
+I have at least 4 different types.
+Some work, and some do not work with the 1ch Gateway mostly due to timing issues so it seems.
+The standard 8MHz type with the large chrystal on board seems to be working best.

 The code is for testing and development purposes only, and is not meant for production usage yet.

-The software is originally based on code base of Single Channel gateway for RaspberryPI which was developed by Thomas Telkamp.
+Version 1 was originally based on code base of Single Channel gateway for RaspberryPI which was developed by Thomas Telkamp.
 Code was ported and extended to run on ESP 8266 mcu and provide RTC, Webserver and DNS services.
-Version 2.0 adds several enhancements and part have been completely redisigned.
+Version 2.0 adds several enhancements and part have been completely redesigned.
 Changes include two-way traffic.
 The code is also slit over multiple source files which makes editing easier.